Off-Label or Off-Limits: Should You Use a Drug for An Unapproved Use?

 - It may be that quality clinical studies have not been done after the drug is FDA-approved that support the off-label use of the drug.

 Most often a doctor prescribes a drug off-label based on research and experience that shows the drug has been found to be safe and effective for that particular use.
 However, rare harms can still occur, even with commonly accepted uses.
 Be sure to discuss off-label use of any drug with your doctor.

 Harms: Antipsychotic Off-Label Drug Use

-Now there is a Boxed Warning in the labeling of all antipsychotic medications alerting of increased risk of death when used in elderly patients with dementia, which is an "off-label" use.
+- Now, a Boxed Warning is in the labeling of all antipsychotic medications alerting of the increased risk of death when used in elderly patients with dementia, which is an "off-label" use.

 Harms: Off-Label Codeine Use in Pediatrics

 However, in 2012 and 2013 the FDA reported that children with certain liver enzymes (ultra-rapid metabolizers of codeine due to a CYP2D6 polymorphism) were at risk of serious or fatal adverse effects due to depressed breathing from normal doses of codeine.

 Codeine containing products (including products that contain acetaminophen) now contain a Boxed Warning (the strongest FDA warning) and is contraindicated for pain management after surgery in children younger than 18 years of age who have undergone tonsillectomy and/or adenoidectomy.